themreza/all-antipattern-demystified-blog/README.md

 66:::::Poltergeists: Objects whose sole purpose is to pass information to another object.

-67:::::Sequential coupling: A class that requires its methods to be called in a particular order.
+67:::::Sequential coupling(water fall): A class that requires its methods to be called in a particular order.

 68:::::Yo-yo problem: A structure (e.g., of inheritance) that is hard to understand due to excessive fragmentation.